cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 ### The reasons behind this load

-In an effort to ensure more fairness compared to last year's edition, Devoxx BE organizers decided to reduce the maximum number of tickets per reservation from 40 to 10.
+In an effort to ensure more fairness compared to last year's edition, Devoxx BE organizers decided to reduce the maximum number of tickets per reservation from 50 to 10.

 The decrease in tickets per reservation (scale down, vertically) triggered an increase in the number of clients trying to reserve (scale out, horizontally).
 As a result, we recorded an unprecedented load on our cluster.

 > &lt;brag-mode&gt; 🍻 We are really proud of how Alf.io and Swicket's infrastructure handled this unexpected surge, even with a single-core database! &lt;/brag-mode&gt;

+> &lt;brag-mode&gt; 🍻 The Invoice Number Service performed extremely well under load, and generated hundreds of invoice numbers without problems! &lt;/brag-mode&gt;

 ## (More) Technical details: ticket reservation flow